Immediate Participation From 19 Major Multinational Companies Highlights Growing Value of Business Ethics Worldwide

 We are joining the South Asia BELA Chapter to define, anchor, and promote the ethics of authentic leadership in a fast-changing financial eco-system of new India with global partners, in an increasingly interconnected world.

-“CII is delighted to have the privilege to partner with the U.S.-based Ethisphere Institute,” said Sumit Mazumder, past President of CII, Chairman of the CII National Committee on Integrity and Transparency in Governance, and Chief Managing Director of TIL Ltd. “In the globalized environment in which Indian industry operates today, it makes eminent sense to follow good business practices.
+“CII is delighted to have the privilege to partner with the U.S.-based Ethisphere,” said Sumit Mazumder, past President of CII, Chairman of the CII National Committee on Integrity and Transparency in Governance, and Chief Managing Director of TIL Ltd. “In the globalized environment in which Indian industry operates today, it makes eminent sense to follow good business practices.
 CII is promoting the cause of ethical business in India, and this partnership will help in bringing to India industry best practices and experiences from around the world.”

 Founding Members of the South Asia BELA Chapter will help construct best practices in corporate ethics, based on insights shared among the members.
 Each company will designate senior level representatives in India who will work with experts from Ethisphere to capture, codify, and communicate ethical practices that will advance business in the region.
 The Founding Member companies include: